 René Alvarez founded InterKinected to improve the quality of CI education.
 René’s passion is the process of deconstructing our counterproductive movement patterns.

-Contact Improvisation (CI) is an "art-sport” that originated out of a contemporary dance performance project led by Steve Paxton in New York City in 1972.
-Thanks in part to the efforts of Nancy Stark Smith and her publication of Contact Quarterly, CI has since emerged as technical dance form taught in universities around the world.
-There is also a thriving social dance component to this form, which is experienced as regular local Jams and a multitude of international festivals.
+Contact Improvisation (CI) is a contemporary dance practice and “art-sport” that originated out of a performance project led by Steve Paxton in New York City in 1972.
+Guided by Nancy Stark Smith’s publication of “Contact Quarterly” CI has emerged as a technical dance form commonly represented in university dance departments.

 Multitudes of nonprofessional dancers also enjoy the social dance component of CI found in many regular local jams and international festivals.
 People of various physical abilities have found the practice of CI engaging and enjoyable.
 Venues suitable for mixed ability CI jamming are becoming more common.